pepegar/courses-and-presentations/slides-md/04-lists-iteration.md

 *****
 ```

+# Checkpoint

+\begin{alertblock}{}

+Are there questions so far?

+\end{alertblock}

 # Lists

-Lists are sequences of values
+Lists are a sequence data structure.
+We can store multiple values
+inside them, add and remove elements, update them, concatenate them,
+etc.

 # Constructing Lists